makekevinweb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 *1-isdigit.c checks if a character is a digit
 *2-mul multiplies two digits together
-*3-print_numbers prints the first 10 natural numbers
+*3-print_numbers prints the first 10 natural numbers *4-print_more_numbers.c prints the first 10 natural numbers except 2 and 4